musa-509-fall-2021/assignment-02-postgis-analytics/README.md

 The three metrics rate the accessibility of immediate bus stops and the transit system at large.
-However, only on a surface level and there is a bias towards higher density areas (without considering the networks of the bus lines, transit system, and walking paths)
+However, only on a surface level and there is a bias towards higher density areas (without considering the networks of the bus lines, transit system, and walking paths).
+See my query for a in-depth discussion

-See this map of the bus stop metrics
 ![PHL Wheelchair Accessibility Metrics of Bus Stops](PHL_Wheelchair_Accessibility_Bus_Stops.jpg)

 6. What are the _top five_ neighborhoods according to your accessibility metric?